Skip to Content

 Day 2: At your leisure to explore the cosmopolitan city of Melbourne.
 The many attractions of the city vary from the spectacular parklands and gardens that surround the city, to the museums and festivals that are a continuing part of the city life.
 Excellent restaurants are on every corner and cater to every taste in the world.

-Day 3: Today embark on your Wildlife Journey with Echidna Walkabout.
+Day 3: Today embark on your privately guided Wildlife Journey with Echidna Walkabout.
 Travel past internationally acclaimed RAMSAR wetlands of the Lakes District of East Gippsland before traveling by ferry to an island sanctuary in the wetlands with a thriving colony of wild Koalas.
 Take a walk through the forest spotting these delightful animals in the wild, and learning about their lives.
 You may also see Echidnas, Wallabies and Kangaroos and many colorful parrots, honeyeaters and seabirds which you can help record for conservation purposes.
 Dinner tonight is in a local restaurant and your accommodation is a homestead in a small town, such as Snowy River Homestead, Orbost, or similar.
 Lunch and dinner included.

 Day 4: After a relaxing breakfast, travel into the rugged mountain forests of East Gippsland.
 The diverse forests of this area are the reason that wildlife is so abundant and the tour will visit both dry and wet mountain forests.
 Visit the famous Snowy River, and walk beside a wilderness creek where the landscape changes dramatically from the sunny, dry slopes to the near-rainforest of the gully.
 Your wildlife guide provides detailed information of the formation of these mighty forests, and helps you search for lyrebirds, parrots, goannas, wallabies and honeyeaters.
 Birds and reptiles are abundant, but other human visitors are few.
 Finish the day with a classic Aussie dinner at the Homestead.
 Three meals are included today.